Friction over India's beef trade heats up after attacks

 “The previous government supported the butchers to secure votes of the minority community but they have no support in the new government.”

-India is the world’s top beef exporter after Brazil, cornering a fifth of the market.
-Its outbound shipments last year to October rose to 1.95 million tonnes, 5 percent more than for the whole of 2013, according to the U.S. Department of Agriculture.
-(Additional reporting by Rupam Jain Nair and Krishna N. Das; Writing by Krishna N. Das; Editing by Gavin Maguire and Ed Davies)
+India’s beef shipments in the last year to October rose to 1.95 million tonnes, 5 percent more than for the whole of 2013, according to the U.S. Department of Agriculture.

+A senior official at a leading Indian beef exporter said that exports had been rising because of robust demand from China and other big consumers.

+“But if supplies are disrupted for a longer period then definitely it would hit our productivity.”